Last updated May 2026

 The Ruger-era guns are noticeably better than the late Remington production.
 Tighter tolerances, cleaner machining inside the receiver, a smoother lever throw out of the box.
 I shot one at a press day last fall that grouped 1.5 inches at 100 yards with Hornady LEVERevolution, which is more than anybody needs out of a .30-30.
 The fit between the wood and metal is back to where it was supposed to be the whole time.

 You can scope it, you can iron-sight it, you can hand it to a kid on their first deer hunt.
-It carries light, it points fast, and it does not care if it rains on it.
-There is a reason this design has been in production almost continuously since Truman was president.
+It carries light, it points fast, and it doesn’t care if it rains on it.
+There’s a reason this design has been in production almost continuously since Truman was president.

 Best For: The hunter who wants one .30-30 to do everything and is willing to pay full freight for the right one.